webpack/changelog-v5/README.md

 When detecting not analysable code, webpack bails out and doesn't track export information at all for these modules (for performance reasons).

+## Optimization per runtime

+Webpack 5 is now able (and does by default) to analyse and optimize modules per runtime (A runtime is often equal to an entrypoint).
+This allows to only exports in these entrypoints where they are really needed.
+Entrypoints doesn't affect each other (as long as using a runtime per entrypoint)

+Module Concatenation also works per runtime to allow different concatenation for each runtime.

 ## General Tree Shaking improvements

 `export *` has been improved to track more info and do no longer flag the `default` export as used.